 Actions to achieve the ISR are itemized into three categories: Operational Programs, Capital Projects and Other.
-Each category is subtotaled to include previously completed projects and to determine whether the project will achieve the County's ISR goal of 1,480 acres by the end date of the permit.
-A total of 892 acres ISR is shown from FY 2008 through FY 2020.
+Each category is subtotaled to include previously completed projects and to determine whether the proposed projects will achieve the County's ISR goal of 1,577 acres by the end date of the permit.
+The FAP shows the goal will be achieved with an estimated total of 1,754 acres ISR from FY 2008 through FY 2020.